commercetools/ui-kit/src/components/fields/multiline-text-field/README.md

 - `missing`: tells the user that this field is required

-### Static methods

-This component reexports the static methods of `MultilineTextInput`.
-See that for more information.

 ### Main Functions and use cases are:

 - Input field for multi-line strings